 The intervals in Figure 6 are still quite wide.
 This reflects the difficulty in predicting the load at a relatively small center such as ours.
-We might expect predictions from a large call center to have much smaller CVs, and we are currently examining data from such a large center to see whether this is in fact the case.
-Of course, inclusion (in the data and corresponding analysis) of additional informative covariates for the arrivals might improve the CVs in a plot such as Figure 6.
+We might expect that predictions from a large call-center would have much smaller CVs, and we are currently examining data from such a large center to see whether this is the case.
+Of course, inclusion (in the data and corresponding analysis) of additional informative covariates for the arrivals might improve the CV's in a plot such as Figure 6.

-7. SOME APPLICATIONS OF QUEUEING SCIENCE
+7 SOME APPLICATIONS OF QUEUEING SCIENCE

-Queueing theory concerns the development of formal mathematical models of congestion in stochastic systems, such as telephone and computer networks.
-It is a highly developed discipline that has roots in the work of A. K. Erlang (Erlang 1911, 1917) at the beginning of the twentieth century.
-Queueing science, as we view it, is the theory's empirical complement; it seeks to validate and calibrate queueing-theoretic models via data-based scientific analysis.
+Queueing theory concerns the development of formal, mathematical models of congestion in stochastic systems, such as telephone and computer networks.
+It is a highly-developed discipline that has roots in the work of A. K. Erlang (Erlang 1911, 1917) at the beginning of the 20th century.
+Queueing science, as we view it, is the theory's empirical complement: it seeks to validate and calibrate queueing-theoretic models via data-based scientific analysis.
 In contrast to queueing theory, however, queueing science is only starting to be developed.
-Although there exist scattered applications in which the assumptions of underlying queueing models have been checked, we are not aware of previous systematic effort to validate queueing-theoretic results.
+While there exist scattered applications in which the assumptions of underlying queueing models have been checked, we are not aware of previous systematic effort to validate queueing-theoretic results.

-One area in which extensive work has been done-and has motivated the development of new theory-involves the arrival processes of Internet messages (or message packets) (see, e.g., Willinger, Taqqu, Leland, and Wilson 1995; Cappe, Moulines, Pesquet, Petropulu, and Yang 2002; and the references therein).
-These arrivals have been found to involve heavy-tailed distributions and/or long-range dependencies (and thus differ qualitatively from the results reported in our Sec.
-3).
+One area in which extensive work has been done - and has motivated the development of new theory - involves the arrival processes of internet messages (or message packets).
+See for example, Willinger, Taqqu, Leland and Wilson (1995), Cappe, Moulines, Pesquet, Petropulu and Yang (2002) and the references therein.
+These arrivals have been found to involve heavy tailed distributions and/or long range dependencies (and thus differ qualitatively from the results reported in our

+Section 3).

-In this section we use our call center data to produce two examples of queueing science.
+In this section, we use our call-center data to produce two examples of Queueing Science.
 In Section 7.1 we validate (and refute) some classical theoretical results.
-In Section 7.2 we demonstrate the robustness (and usefulness) of a relatively simple theoretical model, namely the M/M/N+M (Erlang-A) model, for performance analysis of a complicated reality, namely our call center.
+In Section 7.2, we demonstrate the robustness (and usefulness) of a relatively simple theoretical model, namely the M/M/N+M (Erlang-A) model, for performance analysis of a complicated reality, namely our call center.